appsmithorg/appsmith/README.md

   </h3>

 <p align="center">
-Turn any datasource into an internal app in minutes.
-Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.
+Turn any data source into an internal app in minutes.
+Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database, or GraphQL source.
 <br />
 <br />
 <img src="static/images/integrations.png" width="320px">